 As you can see in the above figure, the diode is placed parallel to the load resistance.
 The arrowhead of the diode points opposite to the input source.
 As we discussed above, the load resistance will get voltage only if the diode is in a reverse-biased state.
 In the current arrangement, during the negative cycle of the AC signal, the diode will be reverse-biased, and the load will get complete power.
 The positive cycle of the input will be clipped off, as the diode will be in a forward-biased state, not allowing any current to flow through the load.

 Change the values of components according to the below table:

 |Resistor R1||600 ohm|

 |Oscilloscope||Time= 0.2m-1,Voltage 20V|

-- When you will done all the efforts, you will definitely acquire the required output as:
+- Now run the simulation and you will definitely acquire the required output: